 Dixon drives to semifinal finish

-Atlanta, Sunday: Two-time NHRA Top Fuel champion Larry Dixon raced his Miller Lite dragster to the semifinal round of eliminations Sunday at Bandimere Speedway and moved into fifth place in the NHRA Top Fuel standings.
+Denver, Sunday: Two-time NHRA Top Fuel champion Larry Dixon raced his Miller Lite dragster to the semifinal round of eliminations Sunday at Bandimere Speedway and moved into fifth place in the NHRA Top Fuel standings.
 It marks the fourth time that Dixon has reached the semis this season.

 Return to Team Reports Archive

 Return to the Home Page